 Let It Rest

 You can take the ham out of the oven when it reaches 135-140 degrees as it will continue heating up once it’s been removed.
-After it’s out, make sure to let it sit for at least 20 minutes to ensure a juicy, perfect Easter centerpiece.
+After it’s out, make sure to let it sit for at least 20 minutes to ensure a juicy, perfect Christmas dinner centerpiece.

-Related Video: How to Make Honey-Mustard Glazed Ham
+Related Video: How to Make Our Honey-Mustard Glazed Ham

 Header image by Chowhound.